-If you sell products that are taxed by a different rate of tax VAT, e.g. 23% and 8%, it will be best for you to create two tax classes named e.g. Services (or simply 23%) and Food (or simply 8%).
+For example, if you sell products that are taxed by a different VAT – WooCommerce tax rates, e.g. 23% and 8%.
+Then, it will be best for you to create two tax classes named e.g. Services (or simply 23%) and Food (or simply 8%).
 Later, during product configuration, choose the right tax class and a given tax will be applied to this product.

-If you sell products to foreign countries, where different tax rates are applied, e.g. in Hungary VAT rate for services is 27%, while in the UK – 20%, under tax classes you can set different rates for different countries by adding Country code.
+Let’s suppose now that you sell products to foreign countries, where different WooCommerce tax rates are applied.
+For example, in Hungary VAT rate for services is 27%, while in the UK – 20%.
+Now, in the tax classes section, you can set different rates for different countries by adding the Country code.

-By default, you can configure tax rates under the Standard rates class.
-In order to enter a new rate, click Insert row.
+By default, you can configure standard tax rates under the Standard rates class.
+To enter a new rate, click Insert row.